Alpinisme La voie des potes Face Nord Meije

 Regarding technical equipment:

-We take a small set of Friends up to number 2 , some cables and 2 pitons , quickdraws and slings , some cord .
+We bring a small set of Friends up to size 2, some wired nuts and 2 pitons, quickdraws and slings, and cordelettes.

-Regarding progression equipment, we have a lightweight ice axe and a pair of hybrid crampons each in order to save weight.
+Regarding climbing gear, we each have a lightweight ice axe and a pair of hybrid crampons to save weight.

-We also have a first aid kit , as well as a survival blanket each and a radio for the rope party .
+We also have a first aid kit, as well as a survival blanket each and a radio for the climbing team.

-For this climb we decided to make a bivouac.
-Given the "hot" conditions announced we each take a small duvet and a relatively small but non-inflatable groundsheet (no risk of it getting punctured) .
-A small tarpaulin/survival blanket is very useful to limit the humidity coming from the ground.
+For this ascent, we decided to camp overnight.
+Given the "warm" conditions forecasted, we each bring a small sleeping bag and a relatively small sleeping pad that is non-inflatable (no risk of puncture).
+A small tarp/survival blanket is very useful to limit moisture from the ground.

-We have a small stove , selected provisions and of course an aperitif at the height of the bivouac .
+We have a small stove, selected food supplies, and of course an aperitif worthy of the bivouac.

 Regarding clothing equipment: